Бакалавриат

 Abstract

 This course introduces students to the field of public policy.
 It is focused on a comprehensive process of forming, implementing, and analyzing decisions aimed at solving socially significant problems.
 The course examines public policy as a cycle that includes agenda setting, policy alternative development and formulation, decision-making, implementation, evaluation and feedback.
-During the course we will discus the role of key actors (state institutions, media, expert communities, interest groups, social movements), the institutional frameworks themselves, and theoretical approaches that are designed to analyze policy processes.
+During the course, we will discuss the role of key actors (state institutions, media, expert communities, interest groups, social movements), the institutional frameworks themselves, and theoretical approaches that are designed to analyze policy processes.

 Learning Objectives